Yehia98/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 hello: adds all permissions to only the other users. chmod 753 hello :adds all permissions to the owner while read and excuete permission to the group owner and write and execute to other users. chmmod --reference=olleh hello:copies olleh file permissions to the hello file. chmod -R +x .: adds the execute permission to all over the current working directory.
+chmod 007 hello: adds all permissions to only the other users. chmod 753 hello :adds all permissions to the owner while read and excuete permission to the group owner and write and execute to other users. chmmod --reference=olleh hello:copies olleh file permissions to the hello file. chmod -R +X .: adds the execute permission to all over the current working directory.